g-a-borrero/cosmos/Introduction/CharacterCreation/index.md

 You have 50 points points to allocate into Skills as you see fit.
 One Skill point may be split into two Sub-Skill points.

 A Skill value of 4 gives you five (5) dice to roll for that Skill, which is essentially a coinflip.

+## Abilities

+There are three kinds of Abilities - Psi, Magic, and Theurgy.
+To gain these Abilities, you may take either Headstrong (Psi), Gifted (Magic), or Touched (Theurgy) once, or Improved (any) one or more times.